 If we go back to the example of the music manager, you can imagine that if he’s using his iPhone but just sees cropped photos and menu buttons which don’t work on your homepage, he’ll leave and you won´t get any response from him

-Since a lot of HTBARP followers didn´t know how to show their concert photos online I was searching for an easy solution to this problem.
+Since a lot of HTBARP followers didn’t know how to showcase their photos online in a great looking portfolio, I was searching for an easy solution to this problem.

 My requirements were the following:

 - easy to set up